Martin Hongla

-Martin Hongla Yma II (born 16 March 1998) is a Cameroonian professional footballer who plays as a defensive midfielder or centre-back for club Granada and the Cameroon national team.
+Martin Hongla Yma II (born 16 March 1998) is a Cameroonian professional footballer who plays as a defensive midfielder or centre-back for Super League Greece club Aris and the Cameroon national team.

 Club career

 Born in Yaoundé, Hongla joined Granada CF in 2016, from Blaise Nkufo's Nkufo Sports Academy.
 He was initially assigned to the reserves in Segunda División B.

 Hongla made his senior debut on 21 August 2016, starting in a 1–1 home draw against Atlético Mancha Real.
 He made his first team – and La Liga – debut on 28 January 2017, playing the full 90 minutes in a 2–0 defeat at Villarreal CF.

 Ahead of the 2017–18 season, Hongla was definitely promoted to the main squad, now in Segunda División.
 On 16 January 2018, he was loaned to fellow league team FC Barcelona B, for six months.

 On 3 July 2019, after a six-month loan to FC Karpaty Lviv, Hongla joined Royal Antwerp FC in the Belgian First Division A. On 9 July 2021, he joined Italian Serie A club Hellas Verona on loan with a conditional purchase obligation.

 On 31 January 2023, Hongla returned to Spain and its top tier, after agreeing to a six-month loan deal with Real Valladolid.

 On 12 January 2024, Hongla returned to Granada.
 He reportedly signed a three-and-a-half-year contract for a transfer fee of €2.5 million.

+On 13 January 2026, Hongla was loaned to Super League Greece club Aris with an obligatory buyout clause.